 Lawyers work in many fields, from criminal law to civil law, divorce law and navigating the legal system on behalf of their clients.
 Lawyers also called an attorneys are advocates, advisors, and counselors to their clients.
 Lawyers counsel their clients about legal options and represent them in criminal or civil court proceedings.
+Lawyers work inside courtrooms, but also perform many duties in these Courts and supervising clerks and other magistrates.
+A Chief Magistrate may try any offence other than an offence that attracts a maximum penalty of death.
+Examples of offences that attract a penalty of death include murder, treason, rape, aggravated robbery.
+The criminal jurisdiction of this courts is limited to offences whose maximum penalty is not death or life imprisonment.
+The civil jurisdiction of Grade 1 magistrate courts is limited to matters where the value of the subject matter does not exceed twenty (20) Million Uganda

-Lawyers work inside courtrooms, but also perform many duties outside of court, including researching, preparing cases, and offering advice to their clients.
+Court Clerks register cases brought to Court and help the Judge or Magistrate in the Court room by reading the Court files.
+They also interpret for people who may not be able to outside of court, including researching, preparing cases, and offering advice to their clients.
 The clients are often individuals, but can also be businesses and organizations.